yu-ming-chen/tp/docs/DeveloperGuide.md

 NUSave implements both **Command Line Interface (CLI)** and **Graphical User Interface (GUI)**.
 In other words, users interact with the application through the command line and the GUI will reflect their actions.

+### Purpose
+This document acts as a guide for developers, testers, and designers describing both the architecture and design of NUSave.

 ## 2. Setting Up
 Refer to the guide [_Setting up and getting started_](SettingUp.md).